As an Amazon Associate I earn from qualifying purchases.

-All of that is probably just a jumbled up way of saying that I need a life jacket anytime I’m doing any sort of watersport.
-While I haven’t resorted to wearing one in my backyard pool (yet) I firmly believe that they are life-saving devices and you are foolish to no utilize them.
+All of that is probably just a jumbled-up way of saying that I need a life jacket anytime I’m doing any sort of watersport.
+While I haven’t resorted to wearing one in my backyard pool (yet) I firmly believe that they are life-saving devices and you are foolish to not utilize them.

 We’ll get into all of the criteria I used to decide from the dozens of life jackets on the market which ones were the best for overweight people but, in the interest of brevity, here are the 4 that I ended up choosing:

 Affiliate links / Images from Amazon Product Advertising API